March 5, 2026

 Don’t rely on memory.
 Let Missive flag important messages:

-These automation rules reduce dropped balls and keep client service high.
+These rules reduce dropped balls and keep client service high.

-If you start to add in Rules, especially their AI rules, a number of these steps can be automated.
+If you add in Rules, especially their AI rules, a number of these steps can be automated.

 The POD model lets your accounting firm scale without chaos.
 Combined with Missive’s visibility, rules, and collaboration tools, it becomes a high-trust, high-efficiency operating system for client service.

-Missive supports accounting firms with tools to ensure confidentiality and audit readiness:
+Missive supports accounting firms with tools for confidentiality and audit readiness:

 Yes.
-Missive works as an overlay to your existing email provider (Microsoft 365, Gmail, etc.).
+Missive works as an overlay on your existing email provider (Microsoft 365, Gmail, etc.).
 Your team keeps their email addresses and Missive syncs everything in real time, without changing your domain or setup.

-A: No. All emails, assignments, and internal comments stay visible to the team.
+No. All emails, assignments, and internal comments stay visible to the team.
 Conversations don’t live in personal inboxes, they live in shared team spaces.
 You can reassign messages, check history, and maintain continuity easily.

 Yes.
 Missive integrates with ClickUp, Trello, Aircall, HubSpot, and more.
 You can create tasks directly from emails, log calls, and pull in CRM data, all without leaving the app.
 Zapier and API access also allow custom integrations.